donnytian/Npoi.Mapper/README.md

 ## Change log

+### v3.2
+* Fixed issue #24: Added a Map overload for export to specify both column index and name
+* Fixed issue #25: ForHeader action now will be executed after data export, so Sheet.AutoSizeColumn should work properly

 ### v3.1.1
 * Fixed issue #22: ForHeader method will not executed in certain case
 * Fixed issue #23: Cannot apply TryTake if there is error when parsing Enum